 It can be moved as needed or closed with the X in the upper right corner.

-Automatic mesh generation can be applied to individual ArtMesh by itself.
+Automatic mesh generation can be applied to an individual ArtMesh alone.

 Furthermore, the shape of the mesh can be changed after application, allowing adjustment until the desired shape is achieved.

-You can save the values in [Setting] in the dialog as a preset.
+You can save the values in [Setting] in the dialog box as a preset.